Most council tenants cannot be evicted unless the council obtains a possession order from the court.

 For more information about what to expect during the court process, click here.

-The judge will make a decision at the court hearing.
-If you do not understand what the order means, check with an adviser immediately.
-If you have a secure tenancy it is likely that the judge will make one of the following decisions:
+If you have a secure council tenancy it is likely that the court will make one of the following orders:

 If you have an introductory or demoted tenancy, the court will not have so much choice about what order to make.
 It is important that you seek advice.